OctopusDeploy/docs/src/pages/docs/administration/copilot/index.md

 ## The Octopus extension is not available

-WHen you type the `@` character in the VSCode Copilot extension you should see a list of available extensions to "talk" to:
+When you type the `@` character in the VSCode Copilot extension you should see a list of available extensions to "talk" to:

 ![List of extensions in VSCode Copilot chat](/docs/administration/copilot/extension-list.png)